-Dr Waterman is currently completing a monograph entitled After Men: Modernist Adventure and Post-Patriarchal Work.
+Dr Waterman’s research interests are in 19th, 20th and 21st century literature and literary theory, with a particular focus on histories and theories of work, gender and sexuality studies and affect theory.
+He is currently completing a monograph entitled After Men: Modernist Adventure and the Regendering of Work.
 The project traces a genealogy of the creative economy and the feminisation of work in novels by E.M.
 Forster, Virginia Woolf and Elizabeth Bowen through to contemporary authors such as Zadie Smith, Sally Rooney and Rachel Cusk.
-Sam is a regular participant at academic conferences and has published articles and reviews in Textual Practice and Modernism/Modernity.
+Sam is a regular participant at academic conferences and a member of BAMS, MSA and BACLS.

 Dr Sam Waterman's Teaching

 Dr Waterman has taught widely across the modern period in both the US and the UK.
-At NCH he teaches the course ‘Literature 1830-1900’, as well as modules on ‘Shakespeare and His Afterlives’, ‘Criticism’, ‘Literature 1900 to the Present’ and ‘Comparative Literature.’
-He is an Associate Lecturer in English, Creative Writing and Philosophy at the University of Chichester and a regular tutor in cultural studies for the WEA.
+At NCH he has taught on ‘Literature 1830-1900’, ‘Literature 1900 to the Present’, ‘Shakespeare and His Afterlives’, ‘Criticism’, ‘Comparative Literature’ and the NU Mobility course, ‘Cultures of London’.
+Sam is a regular tutor in cultural studies for the WEA.